freiheit-com/kuberpult/README.md

 To use the helm chart, you can use [this url](https://github.com/freiheit-com/kuberpult/releases/download/0.4.55/kuberpult-0.4.55.tgz) (replace both versions with the current version!).
 You can see all releases on the [Releases page on GitHub](https://github.com/freiheit-com/kuberpult/releases)

+## Releasing a new version
+In order to let kuberpult know about a change in your service, you need to invoke its `/release` http endpoint.
+An example for this can be found [here](https://github.com/freiheit-com/kuberpult/blob/main/infrastructure/scripts/create-testdata/create-release.sh#L80).
+* `manifests` the (kubernetes) manifests that belong to this service.
+Need to be unique for each version.
+You can achieve this by adding the git commit id to the docker image tag of your kubernetes Deployment.
+* `application` name of the microservice.
+Must be the same name over all releases, otherwise kuberpult assumes this is a separate microservice.
+* `source_commit_id` git commit hash, we recommend to use the first 12 characters (but can be shorter/longer if needed).
+* `source_author` git author of the new change.
+* `source_message` git commit message of the new change.
+* `author-email` and `author-name` are base64 encoded http headers.
+They define the `git author` that pushes to the manifest repository.
+* `version` (optional, but recommended) If not set, kuberpult will just use `last release number + 1`.
+It is recommended to set this to a unique number, for example the number of commits in your git main branch.
+This way, if you have parallel executions of `/release` for the same service, kuberpult will sort them in the right order.
+* `team` (optional) team name of the microservice.
+Used to filter more easily for relevant services in kuberpult's UI and also written as label to the ArgoCd app to allow filtering in the ArgoCd UI.

+Caveats:
+* Note that the `/release` endpoint can be rather slow.
+This is because it involves running `git push` to a real repository, which in itself is a slow operation.
+Usually this takes about 1 second, but it highly depends on your Git Hosting Provider.
+This applies to all endpoints that have to write to the git repo (which is most of the endpoints).

 ## Release train Overview